 What is this screen for?
-It allows you to customize your system based on • the unique layout of your store.
+It allows you to customize your system based on the unique layout of your store.
 Use the Lane Configuration, Detection Type Options and Lane Layout options to match the general layout of your store.
-Click on the 🔚 icon (More Layout Options) to open a pop-out list, then choose from the available options (see image to the right).
+Click on the icon (More Layout Options) to open a pop-out list, then choose from the available options (Fig. 7.2 shows two options).
 You must then map your detectors so your system can identify the location of each detector.